rust-lang/rfcs/text/0000-char-uax-31.md

 like Swift and HTML, which simply spell out the set of allowed code points themselves, so this isn't necessarily useful to all of the language implementers.

+The other big drawback is that Unicode changes, so keeping the standard library synced with it represents a backwards- compatibility hazard. `is_whitespace` already has this problem, but the set of Unicode whitespace changes less frequently than XID does, so the behavior of these functions would be expected to change more often.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives